Goshen has been quietly taking off in the last few years. The cultural, economic, and recreational opportunities keep getting

 The whole Goshen community is passionate about the arts.

 Built more than 100 years ago, the Goshen Theater still shows classic films, provides space for events, and hosts dance classes.
-It is also planning a $13.7 million renovation to turn it into an arts and entertainment center.
+The Goshen Theater board is also planning a multi-million dollar renovation to transform the space into

-The River Bend Film Festival made Goshen its permanent home this year.
+The River Bend Film Festival made Goshen its permanent home in 2016.
 The event featured three days of independent films from around the world.

-Downtown businesses also put on a festival of music, art, and food on the first Friday of every month.
-Each event features a different theme, from a Taste of Goshen to a Volkswagon vehicle rally.
+Downtown businesses also put on a festival of music, art, and food on the first Friday of every month for the aptly named First Fridays event.
+Each event features a different theme, from an international food fair to a Volkswagon vehicle rally.